rfly-openha/documents/2_tutorial/sum_by_weight.md

 ---

-`elements` —— Array of all the elements, whose length is equal to that of `weights`.
+`elements` —— Array of values of all the elements, specified as an array of length `n`.